Occupational Safety and Health

 • OHS Professional Courses:

-Assign occupational safety and health related personnel to participate in professional training, including the certificate of “Class-A OHS Supervisor” and “Class-B OHS Technician Certificate”.
-In 2022, a total of 99 OHS-related certificates were obtained, with a total of 1,167 training hours.
+Assign occupational health and safety related personnel to participate in professional training, including the certificate of “Class-A OHS Supervisor” and “Class-B OHS Technician Certificate.”
+In 2024, a total of 79 OHS-related certificates were newly obtained, with a total of 100 attendees and 2,011 training hours.
+By the end of 2024, there were 186 valid OHS-related certificates.

 • Drills for Self-defense Fire Teams: